PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 c) Plane
 ~~~~~~~~

 Select the **plane** (or combination of planes) that fully encompasses the range of movement described in the current module.
-See :ref:`signing_space_module` for a visual representation of these options.
+See :ref:`signing_space_page` for a visual representation of these options.

 This section is automatically specified by the program as 'not relevant' when the module includes a 'straight' perceptual shape, or when the axis direction is coded as 'not relevant' by the user.